j5ik2o/webpack-typescript-flux-react/src/main/ts/todo/README.md

-# TODO Application as Flux + DDD based.
+# TODO Application based on Flux with DDD

 This application is simple TODO application by both Flux and DDD based.(It's state sourcing, not event sourcing)